 Large, complex projects are broken down into more manageable chunks under individual SOWs, each of which covers a component of the overall project.
 This allows for more flexibility while still maintaining legally binding terms between the organizations.

-Approaching Your Next Big Project
+How to Make Your Next Big Digital Project More Sustainable

-Advice to Vendors
+Advice to Vendors Considering RFP Responses

 Agencies and other service providers, consider these points before responding to your next RFP:

 - Managing Expectations: If you win the project, schedule regular, ongoing conversations about budget, timing, and deliverables.
 Don’t be afraid to talk about the hard stuff.

 Thinking about going down the RFP path?
 Consider the following: